-When we think of creative people, we tend to think of actors or musicians.
-That’s probably because those are common pursuits for creative people.
-For me, creativity came in the form of writing and playing music.
+When we think of "creative" people, we tend to think of actors or musicians.
+Those are common pursuits for creative people, but creativity takes many forms.
+My version of creativity came in writing and playing music.

 I started writing when I was in sixth grade.
 By the time I was in high school, I had taken up drums.
 While I loved writing, I fell in love with the idea of being a musician.
 I couldn't think of anything else I'd rather do.
-Looking back, I'd say this was because I met other musicians and could share the passion with other musicians.
+Looking back, I'd say this was because I could share the passion with other musicians.
 There’s nothing quite like the bond among band members.
 But writing is a lonely road.

 By the time I graduated from high school, I had decided to become a professional drummer.

 Unfortunately, I wasn’t prepared.
 I didn’t have a mentor or anyone who could give me insight into what it would take to become a professional musician.
 I had no idea what I had signed up for.
 I was completely lost.
 And I discovered just how unprepared I was when I went off to a major university for a degree in music.

-Eventually, the pressure became too much and I quit.
-I gave up on becoming a professional musician altogether.
-I don’t believe in holding on to regrets but in this case, I regret making it so soon.
+Eventually, the pressure became too much and I quit, giving up on my dream altogether.
+I don’t believe in holding on to regrets but in this case, I regret making that decision as early as I did.
 Who knows what would have happened if I had tried a little harder?

-However, the desire to be creative didn’t go away.
+The creative spirit didn't die my dream.
 It subsided for a while but was still very much a part of me.
-Every now and then, maybe just before drifting off to sleep or driving home from a day at the office, I could hear the faint whisper of my creative side, encouraging me to dream again.
+Every now and then, maybe just before drifting off to sleep or driving home from a day at the office, I could hear the faint whisper of my creative spirit, encouraging me to dream again.
 Because of it, I never knew what it meant to be content.